theNewDynamic/aba-icc/_cases-charges/ruto-and-sang-charges-joshua-arap-sang.md

 ### Charges

-The Accused is alleged to have intentionally contributed to the commission or attempted commission of atrocity crimes by a group, with the aim of furthering the criminal activity or purpose of the perpetrators ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute), and with knowledge of the perpetrators' intention to commit these crimes ([Article 25(1)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)).
+The Accused is alleged to have intentionally contributed to the commission or attempted commission of the crimes listed below by a group, with the aim of furthering the criminal activity or purpose of the perpetrators ([Article 25(3)(d)(i)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198) of the Rome Statute), and with knowledge of the perpetrators' intention to commit these crimes ([Article 25(1)(d)(ii)](http://www.casematrixnetwork.org/case-m/klamberg-commentary/rome-statute/#c1198)).

 Under this mode of criminal liability, the Accused is charged with the following atrocity crimes: